-Dr Belinda Smaill is a Senior Lecturer in Film and Television Studies.
-She completed her PhD at Momash University in Comparative Literature and Cultural Studies.
+Belinda Smaill is an Associate Professor in Film and Television Studies.
+She completed her PhD at Monash University in Comparative Literature and Cultural Studies.
 Belinda grew up in New Zealand and completed a Bachelor of Fine Arts (Film) and a Bachelor of Arts (Hons) (American Studies) at Canterbury University in Christchurch.

-Her research interests are varied and Belinda has published on a wide range of topics including multicultural television, diasporic and transnational cinema, the cultural politics of documentary cinema and Australian film and television.
-Her research has consistently been driven by an interest in the politics of subjectivity and how these relate to broader formations of publicness, history and representation.
-She is the author of The Documentary: Politics, Emotion, Culture (2010) and the co-editor of Youth, Media and Culture in the Asia Pacific (2008).
-Belinda’s research has appeared in a number of international journals including Camera Obscura, Jump Cut, Continuum: Journal of Media and Cultural Studies, Quarterly Review of Film and Video and Feminist Media Studies.
+Belinda has published on a wide range of topics including multicultural television, diasporic and transnational cinema, the cultural politics of documentary cinema and women and cinema.
+In recent years her research has explored documentary media concerned with the politics of the environment and animals.
+She is the author of The Documentary: Politics, Emotion, Culture (2010), Regarding Life: Animals and the Documentary Moving Image (2016) and the co-author of Transnational Australian Cinema: Ethics in the Asian Diasporas.
+(2013).
+Belinda’s research has appeared in a range of international journals including Camera Obscura, Jump Cut, Continuum: Journal of Media and Cultural Studies, Quarterly Review of Film and Video, Film Criticism, Studies in Documentary Film, NECSUS: European Journal of Women Media Studies and Feminist Media Studies.

 Member of the advisory board for the journal Studies in Documentary Film (Taylor & Francis, U.K.).